PlaidCloud/website/content/en/docs/tutorials/stateful-application/zookeeper.md

 mentions that "You will want to have a supervisory process that manages each of your ZooKeeper server processes (JVM)."
 Utilizing a watchdog (supervisory process) to restart failed processes in a distributed system is a common pattern.
-When deploying an application in Kubernetes, rather than using an external utility as a supervisory process, you should use Kubernetes as the watchdog for your application.
+When deploying an application in PlaidCloud, rather than using an external utility as a supervisory process, you should use PlaidCloud as the watchdog for your application.

 ### Updating the ensemble